willrhoda4/skenestunts_production/server/handlers/README.txt

     Environment Variables;

-        The following environment variables need to be set in the .env file:
+        The following environment variables need to be configured in production:

+            REACT_APP_API_URL=  API URL for requests from the front-end

-            URL=                URL for the client-facing site
+            URL=                URL for the client-facing site (used to generate password reset links)

             EMAIL=              Gmail account to handle email needs EMAILPASS=          Gmail app password